The Golden Rule: How Treating Your Students with Respect Produces Better Outcomes

 From that day forward, I asked myself this same question before making any decisions about all aspects of teaching—-from brainstorming project ideas, to planning units and lessons, to how I greet students when they enter my classroom, to designing purposeful assessments, to choosing books and artworks that are relevant to their lives, to preparing materials before class, to how I dress in the classroom, and, most importantly, how I interact with students.
 Am I making choices that show respect for the group of students I have the privilege of teaching?

 The other day, as I was watering my houseplants, I learned a lesson about teaching.
 Of course, a flower grows with water and sunlight.
 That is the nature of flowers.
-In order to have a healthy houseplant in my apartment, I need to respect the nature of plants and give them what nourishes them.
+In order to have a healthy houseplant, I need to respect the nature of plants and give them what nourishes them.
 By the same logic, we need to get to know our students better, to find out exactly what helps them thrive.
 Let’s respect the nature of who our students are, and support them as they become the fullest expression of themselves.

 Teachers, our students deserve our respect.
 It is our responsibility to nourish and protect the people we teach, from little ones to adults.
 If you aren’t sure how to evaluate how you are actually treating your students, you may need to start with yourself.
 Are you taking good care of yourself?
 How do you show respect for yourself?
 Find what works for you and extend the same grace to your students, day after day.
-You might also see my blog post, Showing Deep Respect for Students in Your University or K-12 Art Classroom for more specifics about how this applies to teaching art.
-Thank you for reading.

 Previous